sdziallas/comp55/docs/labs/10-Timer.md

 to create one of these alarms, we have to follow three steps.

-## The Three Step Checklist Reference
+## The Three-Step Checklist Reference

 Anytime you create a timer,
 you'll need to do these three steps.